rudraksha-avatara/ddos-load/README.md

 **Choose this tool when you need:**

-- Quick and easy load testing
+- Quick and easy load to attack
 - Cache busting out of the box
 - Python-based solution
 - Detailed percentile analysis